Rome walking tours

 Hotels in Rome are expensive.
 NICE Hotels in Rome are VERY expensive.
 As with most of my trips, I recommend renting an apartment.
 It is the more financially friendly alternative to a hotel and living like a local makes you actually feel like one.

 Tripadvisor.com is an excellent place to start looking for an apartment (or a hotel or hostel for that matter.)
-I can particularly recommend the one we rented in the Jewish Ghetto in the city center.
-Here’s the review I wrote for TripAdvisor:
+I can particularly recommend staying at one in the Jewish Ghetto (city center.)

 Just drop me a line if you’re interested in learning more about that apartment.
 This place was so perfect, that I don’t share it with everybody…I might want to go back myself one day and it will be booked solid!

 Chances are, your flight home will be early in the morning.
-And if you’re like me, the last thing you want to do at the crack of dawn is to try to find your way out to the airport in a busy city like Rome.
+And if you’re like me, the last thing you want to do at the crack of dawn is to try and find your way out to the airport in a busy city like Rome.
 Most of the nicer hotels in the Centro Storico do have a shuttle service, but I recommend staying at the Hilton Rome Airport Hotel for your last night.
-It’s connected to the airport, so you can be at check-in within minutes of leaving the hotel.
-This was awesome at 4 am!
-As an added bonus – the restaurant and lounge there are excellent.
+It’s connected to the airport, so you can be at check-in at your gate within minutes of leaving the hotel.
+This was awesome and stress free at 4 am!
+As an added bonus – the restaurant and lounge at the hotel are excellent.

-In my itineraries, I do recommend several restaurants and trattorias at which you can have an amazing meal and not be treated like a tourist.
+In my Rome walking tours, I do recommend several restaurants and trattorias at which you can have an amazing meal and not be treated like a tourist.

 But if you follow the rules “When in Rome – do what the Romans do,” you simply can’t go wrong.
 This means: eat WHERE the locals eat, eat WHEN the locals eat and eat WHAT the locals eat.